tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/lessons/reflections.md

 * Consider trying to start each day with exercises rather than homework review?
 * Consider whether git should be taught so early?
+* All four assignments in week 1 should be code assignments.
+Don't do instructions or make-objects.